juxhouse/bela-resources/reference/ECD-File-Format.md

 It was designed for compactness, readability, and—unlike JSON—supports incremental parsing, allowing it to be processed line by line without having to read the entire file.

+## Versioning

+The format is currently at version 1, so the first line of the file is always `v1`.

+Any future changes will follow [BoringVer](https://medium.com/@klauswuestefeld/boringver-ad84d272a380) to ensure backward compatibility.

 ## Lines

 This is a line-based format.
 If you need to escape newline characters within your own strings, such as element descriptions, use `backslash` followed by `n`.

-## Version 1

-The first line is always `v1`, for now.
-Future versions will be versioned using [BoringVer](https://medium.com/@klauswuestefeld/boringver-ad84d272a380).

 ## Source

-The second line is `source` followed by a space and the name of the [source](/Concepts.md#sources), for example:
+The second line is `source` followed by the name of the [source](/Concepts.md#sources), for example:

 ```
 v1
 source your-source-name
 ```

+## ECD Lines